FarronF/limerick-council-meetings/meetings/2022/10/20-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 20th October 2022.md

 on Limerick City and County Council to carry out necessary safety improvements at the

-junction of Emmett Street and Gerard Road, Kilmallock.--- 3
+junction of Emmett Street and Gerard Road, Kilmallock.
+---
+3

 QUESTIONS